material-motion/material-motion/specifications/runtime.md

       for every actor
         actor.event()

 Some Actors are not interested in animation events.
 Do not inform these Actors of animation events.
-If no Actor requires animation events, then the Motion Runtime should not listen to animation events.
+If no Actor requires animation events, then the Runtime should not listen to animation events.

 ### Motion Runtime active vs idle state